jwelsch/TextTabulator/README.md

 ----------------------------------
 ```

-`UniformHeaderUniformColumnAlignmentProvider` aligns all headers the same way, while aligning the values in each column separately.
+`UniformHeaderUniformColumnAlignmentProvider` aligns all headers the same, while aligning the values in each column separately.
 ```
 ----------------------------------
 |  Header  | Header2  |ZZZHeader3|